bhushan017/CarND-Advanced-Lane-Lines/writeup_template.md

     I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 I am using the chessboard corners detection to draw the chessboard ccorners using drawChessboardCorners.Here's an example of my output for this step.

     ![alt text][image1]

-    I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

 1. Provide an example of a distortion-corrected image.

-    To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+    I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

     ![alt text][image2]

 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.